kaspvik/project-hex/project-hex/README.md

 ✅ **Dynamic Music Control**: Plays various background music tracks with corresponding scenes.
 ✅ **Hue Light Scene Activation**: Triggers Hue API to match lighting with the selected track.
 ✅ **Interactive Experience**: Users can interact with sound buttons and trigger different scenes.
-✅ **State Management**: React hooks are used to manage the last active scene.
+✅ **State Management**: React hooks are used to manage the last active scene for the lights.
 ✅ **Responsive UI**: Styled with Tailwind CSS and designed to work on multiple devices.

 ## 🚀 How to Run the Project